ghiobi/AnotherOne/webroot/README.md

 ### Github Rules ###

-Before committing code to any branch of the repository making for the following.
+Before committing code to any branch of the repository make sure of the following.

-1. If it's a coding commit, name it "Version *.**: @details" be consitent and short.
+1. If it's a coding commit, name it "Version *.**: @details" be consistent and short.
   - @details must report changes, implementations, improvements, bugs or deletions.
 2. Never merge a huge branch to the master by yourself.